amaanatiqur12/Machine-Learning-Algorithms/Logistic Regression/README.md

 Multiclass Classification:

--Definition: Involves predicting one of three or more possible classes.
+- Definition: Involves predicting one of three or more possible classes.
--Example: Classifying types of animals into "cat," "dog," or "rabbit."
+- Example: Classifying types of animals into "cat," "dog," or "rabbit."
--Output: The model outputs one label from a set of multiple categories.
+- Output: The model outputs one label from a set of multiple categories.

 In summary, binary classification deals with two classes, while multiclass classification deals with more than two.